Rose Marie Beck

 “But this is not us”, we all agreed.
 This part of the exhibition has miserably failed, we declared.
 Poorly made, poor concept, poor museology.

 Yet maybe it has not.
 Maybe that’s what it is all about.
 What would it mean to accept that this is how “we” are being seen by fugitives?
 To see how we are seen through the eyes of others might not be pleasant.
-Not because they see us in a particular way, but because we do not recognize ourselves.
+Not only because they see us in a particular way, but because we do not recognize ourselves.
 Sara Hartmann, who was part of a round table discussion during the summer school, impressively demonstrated in her short stories what other-ascription means for minor unaccompanied asylum seekers: You have to tell your story, however grim, in a way that the asylum granting institution can understand.
 You can’t choose not to tell it, nor to tell it in a way that you can sustain.
 It is a matter of survival to be able to narrate your life on their terms.
 Even if you do no longer recognize yourself.
 Trouble and trauma have already excruciatingly transformed you, now even you yourself do no longer recognize yourself.
 Even your name may be misspelled.
 What then, is left of you?